aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/update-text-layer-psd-files/_index.md

 ---
-title: Update Text Layer PSD with Aspose.PSD Java
+title: How to Edit PSD Text Layers with Aspose.PSD for Java
-linktitle: Update Text Layer PSD with Aspose.PSD Java
+linktitle: How to Edit PSD Text Layers with Aspose.PSD for Java
 second_title: Aspose.PSD Java API
-description: Learn how to update text layer PSD files using Aspose.PSD for Java and change PSD font size.
-Follow our step-by-step guide for seamless text editing.
+description: Learn how to edit PSD files by replacing PSD text, changing PSD font size, and updating PSD text color using Aspose.PSD for Java.
+Step‑by‑step guide for seamless text layer editing.
 weight: 28
-date: 2025-12-19
+date: 2026-02-22
 url: /java/advanced-psd-layer-features-effects/update-text-layer-psd-files/
 ---